asierra01/ibm_db_test/README.md

 1-OUT_INI_READ
 2-OUT_PYTHON_PATHS
 ```
-The first one read an from file conn.ini a variable, the second one returns all the sys.path content separated by \n.
+The first one read from file conn.ini a variable.
+The second one returns all the sys.path content separated by \n.
 If you look into python documentation https://docs.python.org/2/library/sys.html, sys.path is a python list, so I use things like list_path_size = PyList_Size(sys_path) to iterate the list, return as an out store procedure variable the sys.path content.
 Below, is how I register these procedures.
 ```
 CREATE OR REPLACE PROCEDURE OUT_PYTHON_PATHS (OUT sys_path VARCHAR(2999))
 SPECIFIC CLI_OUT_PYTHON_PATHS